Anucha Kitphongsri

-Anucha Kitphongsri (อนุชา กิจพงษ์ศรี, born May 23, 1983), simply known as Boy (บอย), is a Thai retired professional footballer who plays as a left-back.
+Anucha Kitphongsri (อนุชา กิจพงษ์ศรี, born May 23, 1983), simply known as Boy (บอย), is a Thai professional football coach and former professional footballer who plays as a left-back, He is the current assistant manager of Thai League 1 side Trat.

 He played for BEC Tero Sasana in the ASEAN Club Championship 2003, where the club finished runners'-up.

 International career

 Chayapat was a part of Thailand's squads in the 2012 AFF Suzuki Cup and the winning team in the 2014 AFF Suzuki Cup.
 In the former tournament Chayapat scored one of the goals of the tournament against Philippines dribbling past two defenders and the goalkeeper to score in a 2-1 win.